treyhunner/treyhunner.github.com/source/_posts/2020-11-16-short-python-screencasts-for-$50-slash-year.markdown

 Functions, classes, scope, operator overloading, decorators, exception handling, and lots more.
 The topics will range from beginner to advanced.

+**What will you *not* record screencasts on?**
+The screencasts may include standard library modules, but core language features will be showcased primarily.
+These screencasts will all be focused on Python itself, not on third-party libraries.
+So I won't do screencasts on Pandas, Numpy, Django, or other third-party libraries.

 **How many screencasts will be freely shareable?**
-I don't know yet.
-The dozen-ish screencasts available right now are all shareable and watchable without a Python Morsels subscription.
-Some screencasts will continue to be freely available and some will be limited to subscribers, but I don't know what the breakdown will be.
+Some screencasts will limited to subscribers and some will be available to non-subscribers, but I don't know what the breakdown will be yet.

+### You'll also get get occasional Python exercises

+This subscription is part of Python Morsels, an exercise subscription service I run.
+So in addition to the succinct Python screencast each week, you'll also receive **one Python exercise each month**.

+If you've ever worked through one of my PyCon tutorials, or attended a training session from me, you'll know that the best part of my curriculum is the exercises.
+I spend a *lot* of time coming up with Python exercises that are interesting and complex **without being overly complicated**.
+You don't need to work through the monthly exercises, but I do recommend it.
+We don't learn by putting information into our heads; we learn by trying to retrieve information from our heads, and writing code is a great way to practice informational retrieval.

 ### This subscription is $50/year for a limited time

 I don't have a large archive of past screencasts for new users to peruse (though I will in time) so I'm offering this service for a comparatively low price of $50/year.
-I have loose plans to increase the price early next year, but as an early user **your price will always be $50/year** (as my way of thanking you for being an early supporter of these screencasts).
+I have loose plans to increase the price in 2021, but as an early user **your price will always be $50/year** (as my way of thanking you for being an early supporter of these screencasts).

 If you're not sure whether this is for you, [sign up for Python Morsels][] and try it out for a month.

-### Student discounts?
-Team subscriptions?
-Other questions?

-I offer discounts to students, though not my discounts are *not only* for students.
-My standard [discount policy][] is income-tiered, so that anyone making less than $60,000 USD per year is eligible for a discount.
-I also offer situation-specific discounts, so please don't hesitate to ask for a discount if you need one.

-I also have team subscriptions (so you can pay for your whole team in one invoice).
-Just [fill out this form][] to get started setting up a subscription for your team.

-Do you have another question that I haven't answered here?
-Check out the [Lite plan FAQ][] or <a href="m&#97;&#105;l&#116;o&#58;he&#108;p&#64;&#112;%7&#57;th%6Fnmo&#114;s%6&#53;ls&#46;&#99;&#111;m">email your question to he&#108;p&#64;pyt&#104;o&#110;morsel&#115;&#46;&#99;o&#109;</a>.

 ### Why pay for this when there's a lot of great free Python videos out there?

-This comes up sometimes and I suspect other online teachers get this same question: why am I charging money for this?
+Why am I charging money for this?

 There's really one reason: **you're trading money for time**.
 This is a tradeoff I've grown an appreciation for (one which would baffle a younger version of myself).